 Dr. Brown was a professor of economics at the University of Nevada, Las Vegas.
 He was also Senior Editor of the international academic journal Energy Policy and a University Fellow at Resources for the Future (a nonpartisan Washington, DC based think tank that specializes in energy, environmental and natural resource economics).

-An internationally recognized scholar for his work in energy economics, Dr. Brown has conducted economic research and analysis in such areas as regional economic growth, aggregate economic activity, economic indicators, business conditions, public finance, energy, environment, climate policy, and economic impacts.
+An internationally recognized scholar for his work in energy economics, Dr. Brown had conducted economic research and analysis in such areas as energy, environment, natural resources, climate policy, public finance, macroeconomics and regional economic growth.

-Dr. Brown is an associate editor for the journal Energy Economics, a regular participant in meetings of the Stanford Energy Modeling Forum, and currently serving on the American Statistical Association's advisory board for the U.S. Energy Information Administration.
-He also has taught at several universities including Arizona State University, the University of Colorado, Southern Methodist University, and Tulane University.
+Dr. Brown was on the advisory board for the journal Energy Economics, a regular participant in meetings of the Stanford Energy Modeling Forum, and previously served on the American Statistical Association's advisory board for the U.S. Energy Information Administration.
+In addition to UNLV, he also taught at Arizona State University, the University of Colorado–Denver, Southern Methodist University, and Tulane University.

-Dr. Brown holds a B.S. in economics from California Polytechnic State University and an M.A. and a Ph.D. in economics from the University of Maryland.
+Dr. Brown earned a B.S. in economics from California Polytechnic State University and an M.A. and a Ph.D. in economics from the University of Maryland.